slowernews/hamster-system/README.md

 - container folder<sup id="refnote1"> [1](#footnote1)</sup>: **YOUR NAME**

-        First of all create a folder in a safe place of your disk.
+        First of all create a folder in a partition of your disk.
         ALL your stuff will be stored there.

 - main folders: **PROJECT STATUS**

         Inside your container folder there are 3 folders:

-        INBOX (folder to put new documents until deciding what to do with them).
-        CURRENT (folder to store your active projects).
-        ARCHIVE (folder to store your dormant projects).
+        INBOX (folder to put new documents until deciding what to do with them) CURRENT (folder to store your active projects) ARCHIVE (folder to store your dormant projects)